Lachey's: Raising the Bar

 Lachey's: Raising the Bar also known as Lachey's Bar is a docuseries on A&E starring brothers Nick Lachey and Drew Lachey.
 The show depicts the development of their sports bar and restaurant Lachey's Bar, located in their hometown of Cincinnati, Ohio as well as sharing a look into their home lives with their families.
 A&E picked up the series for a ten episode order in May 2015, and episodes aired from July 15 to September 9, 2015.

-Lachey's Bar closed its doors permanently in February 2018.
+Lachey's Bar closed in February 2018.